 Public Domain: Materials that are not protected by copyright.
 Works may be in the public domain because they are not eligible to be copyrighted, the copyright term has expired, or the owner has given up copyright.

-1. Click to view a short video and learn more about copyright.
+1. Click "Watch on YouTube" above to view a short video and learn more about copyright.
+Video Source: "Copyright on Campus" by Copyright Clearance Center with CC BY.

 2. Copyright Basics is a 12-page guide, covering what types of works are protected, how to secure copyright, how long copyright lasts, and how to register for copyright.